-As at 31 December 2016, trade receivables of $\leq$ 43,739 (2015: NIL) were deemed to be long outstanding and on which a provision of $\leq$ 15,309 (2015: NIL) was being accounted for, in line with the company's policy.
+As at 31 December 2017, trade receivables of $\leq 19,118$ (2016: $\leq 43,739$ ) were deemed to be long outstanding and on which a provision of $\leq 6,691$ (2016: $\leq 15,309$ ) was being accounted for, in line with the company's policy.
 The impaired receivables relate to customers who are not meeting the repayment obligations.
-It was assessed that a significant portion of the impaired receivable has nonetheless been recovered during 2017.
+Management is confident that a significant portion of the impaired receivable will still be recovered during 2018.

-As at the end of the reporting period, the company had past due, but not impaired, receivables amounting to €92,434 (2015: €111,143).
+As at the end of the reporting period, the company had past due, but not impaired, receivables amounting to $\leq 153,739$ (2016: $\leq 92,434$ ).
 The company manages credit exposures actively in a practicable manner such that past due amounts receivable from customers are within controlled parameters.
 The company's trade receivables, which are not impaired financial assets, are principally debts in respect of transactions with customers for whom there is no recent history of default.
 Management does not expect any losses from non-performance by these customers.